brinkbrink/p4-rss-feed/README.md

 ***

-## Extra Credit Opportunities

-**Session Caching:** Every time we hit an RSS page provided by a third party we introduce delay and consume network resources.
-Therefore we'll require you to cache the data once retrieved for a number of minutes (example, 10) that will enable your app to store data for that feed via a session and not retrieve the feed data again until the cache period is up.
-Each news feed should have a separate cache mechanism.

-**Cache Time/Date & Clearing:** If RSS data is cached, the retrieval time/date should be displayed on each feed, along with the programmatic ability to clear the cache for that feed.
-You must also be able to programmatically clear the cache of all feeds.
-(Delete all existing session data)

-**Building the capability to add feed data through an administrative interface**.
-The best starting point for this piece is the demo_add.php page in the demo folder.

-**Building the capability to edit feed data through an administrative interface**.
-The best starting point for this piece is the demo_edit.php page in the demo folder.

 ## Notes for Setting up on your own server

 **Database Setup:** Execute the files "winter2022_categories.sql" and "winter2022_feeds.sql" in that order to set up the database.
 New entries can be added.